lucdebrouwer/techdegree-project-3-jquery/README.md

 # techdegree-project-3-jquery

 This project focusses on form interactivity.
 In this project the user can apply for a fictive full stack conference.
-As the user provides input on the form, input will get validated a long the way.
+As the user provides input on the form, input will get validated along the way.

 In order to be able to use this project, clone the repo with